isb-cgc/readthedocs/docs/source/sections/data/TCGA_Data_Security.rst

 * **Public Data**  Sometimes the word "public" is misinterpreted as meaning "open".
 All of the TCGA data is *public* data, and much of it is *open*, meaning that it is accessible and available to *all* users; while some low-level TCGA data is *controlled* and restricted to authorized users.
 * **Open-Access Data**  Depending on how you categorize the data, *most* of the TCGA data is open-access data.
 This includes all de-identified clinical and biospecimen data, as well as all Level-3 molecular data including gene expression data, DNA methylation data, DNA copy-number data, protein expression data, somatic mutation calls, etc.
-* **Controlled-Access Data**  All low-level sequence data (both DNA-seq and RNA-seq), the raw SNP array data (CEL files), germline mutation calls, and a small amount of other data are treated as *controlled* data and require that a user be properly authenticated and have dbGaP-authorization prior to accessing these data.
+* **Controlled-Access Data**  All low-level sequence data (both DNA-seq and RNA-seq), the raw SNP array data (CEL files), germline mutation calls, and a small amount of other data are treated as *controlled* data and require that a user is properly authenticated and have dbGaP-authorization prior to accessing these data.

 Note that many public, open-access datasets may still be **restricted** in various ways.
 Typically, a **License** document containing explicit terms of use will be associated with each dataset.
-Some institutions have their own licenses, though many use one of the `Creative Commons <https://creativecommons.org/>`_ licenses.
+Some institutions have their own licenses, though many uses one of the `Creative Commons <https://creativecommons.org/>`_ licenses.
 License terms apply to both data and source-code, so please be aware of the terms of a license whenever you plan to re-use data or source-code produced by someone else.